countable-web/open-source-corporation/peopleops/getting_started/CLIENT_DATA_PROTECTION.md

 # Policies

-  * Only provide employees access as needed.
-Don't provide access to client assets without a good reason.
+  * Only provide team members access as needed.
+Don't provide access to client assets unless necessary to perform the team member's work.
   * During offboarding, destroy all client assets on the contractor's computer.
+  * Never download any protected information you don't need on your PC.
+When finished work on a project, delete any protected information you had to store locally.
+Never save protected information anywhere on the cloud or on storage media other than official company channels without first obtaining approval in writing.
+  * Laptop disks should be encrypted with the user's password.
+This option can be enabled when installing Ubuntu Linux.